 Sometimes content writers need a helping hand to generate high-quality articles on a regular basis.
 This can be especially true for writers who need highly technical content or specialized knowledge.
 The profession writers at Ninja Essays can write some or all of your content.
-You can also hire them for editing, proofreading, and formatting services.
+You can also hire them as tools for content writers for editing, proofreading, and formatting services.
 They can save you a lot of time researching, writing, and editing.

 You’ve used Portent’s Content Idea Generator, and now you have a huge list of topic ideas.
 It’s time to turn them into headlines so you can begin your article with a clear structure and goal in mind.
 But how do you know if you’ve chosen an effective headline?
 Enter CoSchedule.
 You type your headline into CoSchedule’s Headline Analyzer, and the website will tell you how effective it will be in capturing readers’ attention.
 You’ll get a score between 1-100.
 Keep tweaking it until you get a score in the 80s or higher.

 Make sure your work is easy to read with Read-Able.
 It tells you the average grade level of the language and words used in the article.
-It also tells you the oldest age group that would be able to easily comprehend the material.
+This is one of the tools for content writers that tells you the oldest age group that would be able to easily comprehend the material.
 If you’re writing highly complex content that you need to make more widely available, Read-Able will make sure you don’t alienate your audience.

 One of the most important qualities of your content must be originality.
 If you use other websites for inspiration, it’s possible that you may inadvertently wind up with similar bits of copy.
 PlagTracker will point out any instances of plagiarism and replace them with original content.
 It’s also a useful tool to make sure your content is unique.
 If you sell vacuum cleaners, you don’t want your website to say the same things about your machines as all the other websites.
 You want dynamic copy.
 PlagTracker can make that process faster and easier.

-Save yourself a lot of time throughout the entire researching and writing process with Evernote.
+Save yourself a lot of time throughout the entire researching and writing process with this kind of tools for content writers.
 Evernote lets you store websites, keep notes, record voice memos, and even write.
 The writing section saves automatically, so you never have to worry about losing work due to a computer crash.
 You can access Evernote from almost any device, so you can easily move from the notes you took on your phone to writing on your computer.

 Canva is a website and app that lets you add visual content to your website.
 Visual aids not only make your articles more attractive, but they also make them more effective.
 People are far more likely to read articles with photos, and they are more likely to purchase form businesses that have relevant, attractive photos on their websites.
 If you follow the adage, “if you’re going to do something, do it right,” you’d be wise to take advantage of Canva.